tldr-pages/tldr/pages/common/dust.md

 `dust --number-of-lines {{30}}`

-- Show 3 levels of subdirectories:
+- Display information for the current directory, up to 3 levels deep:

 `dust --depth {{3}}`